 This course is a study of linear circuits, wherein techniques for the solution and ultimate understanding of electric circuits are studied.
-Topics include mesh analysis, nodal analysis, Thevinin's and Norton's methods for source transformations, equivalent circuits, natural and step response to RLC circuits, sinusoidal steady state analysis with phasors, and three phase power.
+Topics include mesh analysis, nodal analysis, Thevenin's and Norton's methods for source transformations, equivalent circuits, natural and step response to RLC circuits, and sinusoidal steady state analysis with phasors.
 The accompanying integrated laboratory allows students to study, measure, and troubleshoot these circuits.
-College level reading and writing skills are required.
 (Prerequisites: MATH 1128, PHYS 1128).